Minebench/PlotGenerator/README.md

 `/mv create mb_plotworld NORMAL -g PlotGenerator:config=test,schem=plot` (You need to have the test section of the config defined, it wont use the generator of the test world!)

-As you can see you you just use `PlotGenerator:schematicname` without any special variable handling if you just want to repeat the schematic.
+As you can see you just use `PlotGenerator:schematicname` without any special variable handling if you only want to repeat a schematic.

 ## Setup via Config

 Define a section for your world in your config and then just set the `PlotGenerator`as the world's generator.
-(E.g. with `/mv create plot NORMAL -g PlotGenerator` in MultiVerse) Entries here do not overwrite the
+(E.g. with `/mv create plot NORMAL -g PlotGenerator` in MultiVerse) Entries here do not overwrite the world's generator settings set via the ID.

 ```yaml
 worlds: